dongxli/Posts/README.md

-# posts
+### Overview
 A react-redux application to create, add, and store posts.
 Main goal of this project is to learn redux through a react-redux posts tutorial.

+### What I have learned
+* Used redux to manage the application's state.

+### Technology used
+* React
+* Redux

+### Notes
 Dummy API calls are used from https://jsonplaceholder.typicode.com/.

 To install dependencies